Configure Repositories in the Dashboard

 In this section we’ll demonstrate how to customize the behavior of DryRun Security by creating a Configuration in the Dashboard.

-Log in the the DryRun Security portal at https://app.dryrun.security (opens in a new tab).
+Log in to the DryRun Security portal at https://app.dryrun.security (opens in a new tab).

 Navigate to the Settings > Configuration section.